neuroneural/nshor_docker/readme.md

 singularity exec --writable-tmpfs --bind $RUN_BIND_POINT:/run,$func_bind:/func,$anat_bind:/anat,$out_bind:/out $SIF_FILE /run/${SCRIPT_NAME} -f $func_file -a $anat_file -o $out_bind &
 ```

+There is a master submission script to be executed on the login node in the root directory of this repository.
+It is called `sub_dsall.sh` and it cleans up the output files and recreates them for each of the example datasets.
+After that, it executes the `submit.sh` script to send each dataset to process on slurm.
+#### The `sub_dsall.sh` Script
+* Processes each example dataset in the following way:
+* Copies script to make paths file and output directory into project dir
+* Copies textfile list of subjects into project dir
+* Deletes existing processed files in output directory
+* Makes new empty output directory
+* Moves subjects list and script for making paths file and output directories into output directory
+* Executes script to make paths file and output directories for each subject
+* Submits the dataset to slurm for processing

 ## Prepare the Docker Container